Monolithic Hyper ROM FE$^2$ Method with Clustered Training at Finite Deformations: Numerical Examples

-In the next step training trajectories must be chosen.
-To pursue the clustered training strategy, first a rough replacement material model must be found.
-In this case an isotropic M\textsc{ises} Plasticity model with Power law hardening is used, needing 4 Parameters, which are determined thorough one uniaxial tension simulation ($E_{11}=0.05,\ \Sigma_{22}=\Sigma_{12}=0.0$) to $E=1.01E^{\mathrm{M}},\ \nu=0.29,\ \sigma^{\mathrm{M}}_{\mathrm{y}\,0}=0.72\,\sigma^{\mathrm{M}}_{\mathrm{y}\,0},\ N=0.08$, whereby the parameters are not optimized, but set by approximation formulas and experience.
-Then the Beam is simulated using this replacement model and the strain at all integration points is extracted from the last step.
-Afterwards the strain is normalized and clustered using a k-means clustering algorithm into $30$ clusters.
-These $30$ clusters are multiplied by the largest strain Frobenius norm of the beam model and then used as end values of monotonic, strain driven training simulations.
+Subsequently, the two-scale beam analysis was conducted with this surrogate model and the strains at all integration points extracted from the final step.
+Afterwards, the strain values were normalized and divided into $30$ clusters, using a k-means clustering algorithm.
+These clusters were multiplied by the largest strain Frobenius norm of the beam model and then used as end values for the monotonic, strain-driven training simulations.